 Most commonly, phosphoric acid is also present in many of these converters to speed up the chemical reaction.
 This reacts with the rust (iron oxide) to produce ferric phosphate.
 Ferric phosphate is the typical black coating that develops when using a rust converter.

-Neutrarust 661, classified as non-hazardous, is a unique rust converter system developed for use on rusted ferrous metal services, is a white organic copolymer latex that dries on rusted surfaces and chemically converts rust to a black, non-tacky layer, in just 30 minutes.
+Neutrarust 661, classified as non-hazardous, is a unique rust converter system developed for use on rusted ferrous metal services, is a white organic copolymer latex that dries on rusted surfaces and chemically converts rust to a ready to paint, non-tacky layer, in just 30 minutes.
 It offers complete protection to the treated surface and the black layer it creates can serve as a primer for standard or synthetic resin lacquers, oil-based paints, two-component lacquers or bitumastic and oil tar-based finished including micaceous iron-oxide paints.
 It is completely non-toxic and does not contain phosphoric acid or lead.

 What is a Rust Remover?